jnozzi/cocoadev.com/markdown/NSStringHowToInsertOtherNSStringInQuotes.md

 The upshot is that you wanted the following:

-scriptText = General/[NSString stringWithFormat:@"Tell Application \"Finder\" \n reveal ((posix file \"%@\") as alias) \n end tell", pathToApp];
+scriptText = [NSString stringWithFormat:@"Tell Application \"Finder\" \n reveal ((posix file \"%@\") as alias) \n end tell", pathToApp];

 You've made two separate errors in your code: not actually calling     -stringWithFormat:; and passing the wrong argument also.

 ----

-Also, an easier way to reveal a file in the Finder is to use the -selectFile:inFileViewerRootedAtPath: in the General/NSWorkspace class.
-You can find documentation in http://developer.apple.com/documentation/Cocoa/Reference/General/ApplicationKit/ObjC_classic/Classes/General/NSWorkspace.html.
-In your example, you'd use this rather than General/NSAppleScript:
+Also, an easier way to reveal a file in the Finder is to use the -selectFile:inFileViewerRootedAtPath: in the NSWorkspace class.
+You can find documentation in http://developer.apple.com/documentation/Cocoa/Reference/ApplicationKit/ObjC_classic/Classes/NSWorkspace.html.
+In your example, you'd use this rather than NSAppleScript:

-General/[[NSWorkspace sharedWorkspace] selectFile:pathToApp inFileViewerRootedAtPath:@""];
+[[NSWorkspace sharedWorkspace] selectFile:pathToApp inFileViewerRootedAtPath:@""];

 Easier, isn't it?